General Questions

 What criteria will you use to decide which companies will receive grants?

-Is there a maximum or minimum allowable team size?
+Is there a minimum age for applicants?

 I am not a U.S. citizen.
 May I still apply?